robpc/git-semver/README.md

 _NOTE: Still in prerelease for experimentation_

-Determines the [semantic version](semver.org) based on commit distance since the last tag.
+Use `git-semver` to generate a valid [sematic version](semver.org) on any commit based on the distance to the the last tagged version.

     |
     O - v1.2.1 <-------- git-semver (A) = 1.2.1